 PROTECT YOUR SKIN, PROTECT YOUR EYES.

-It is estimated that around 90% of all skin cancers are associated with solar and artificial ultraviolet radiation (UVR) exposure—a modifiable and preventable risk factor.10,11
+It is estimated that around 65% of all melanoma cases are associated with solar and artificial ultraviolet radiation (UVR) exposure - a modifiable and preventable risk factor.28

-In addition to skin cancer, overexposure to UVR can also cause premature skin aging, eye damage, and a weakened immune system.
+In addition to skin cancer, overexposure to UVR can also cause premature skin aging, eye damage, and a weakened immune system.29

 Overexposure to UVR is the most important cause of the three main forms of skin cancer: melanoma, basal cell carcinoma and squamous cell carcinoma.10,11